 But instead they play the game, because the instructions are easier to understand, it fits more within their realm of expertise (they’ve played other games, but they haven’t played other instruments), and there is less to lose if they fail.
 It’s a safe move, and ultimately one that is unrewarding, except to achieve a new high score (which is only truly impressive in the eyes of others who play the same game, or aspire to do so).

 Pickup artistry is Guitar Hero for relationships and social interactions.

-But the long and the short of it is that if you have time to spend and you want women to like you, work on YOURSELF first, rather than trying to trick others into thinking you are that person you want to be.
-It’s a sad, sad individual who knocks others down in order to feel tall, rather than trying to grow and by improving themselves.
+But if you have time to spend and you want people to like you, work on yourself first, rather than trying to trick others into thinking you are that person you want to be.
+It’s a sad, twisted individual who knocks others down in order to feel tall, rather than trying to grow and improve themselves.

 The End Game